Maxsafer/emuCenter/README.md

 ## My personal configuration

-In case anyone wants to know hoy my library is configured, I have attached my custom scripts to the repo and my settings.ini (without my paths, so go ahead and set yours).
+In case anyone wants to know how my library is configured, I have attached my custom scripts to the repo and my settings.ini (without my paths, so go ahead and set yours).

 **My settings tab looks like this:**
 ![1](https://i.imgur.com/TIF1USp.png)